CITS3200-group-31/ENTROPYMAX2.0/README.md

 ## Contributing

 This project is part of CITS3002 Group 31.
+The repository is hosted at: https://github.com/cits3002-group-31/ENTROPYMAX2.0

 Please refer to the contribution guidelines for development standards and procedures.

 ## License